Maung Maung: Early life and career

 Maung Maung was born on 31 January 1925 in Mandalay, British Burma.
 He was the only son amongst seven children of lawyer U Sint and his wife Daw Aye Tin.
-He completed his comprehensive education at the Buddhist Thathana (BTN) Anglo-Vernacular School at the tender age of 14.
+He completed his comprehensive education at the Buddhist Thathana (BTN) Anglo-Vernacular School at the age of 14.
 He applied for admission to study a two-year programme in science at Mandalay Intermediate College, which he eventually completed in 1943.
 During this time, he joined the British Army Auxiliary Corps and attended the fourth intake of Officer Training School (OTS).
 In 1943, he voluntarily joined the Burma Defence Army (BDA) as a private and later joined the Resistance Movement against the Japanese in 1945.
 At this point, Maung began his journalistic career as an English-language correspondent for the Rangoon Review.
 As a young man, his love of camping and outdoor activities once led him to join the Union of Burma Boy Scouts and he eventually rose to the rank of King's Scout.

 In 1946, he received a Bachelor of Arts (BA) in English from Rangoon University.
 Due to staff shortages, he became a lecturer in the history and English departments at Rangoon University and a resident advisor at one of the university hostels.
 Shortly afterwards, he was appointed to be an editor for the New Times of Burma, a daily English-language newspaper produced by the Ministry of Information.
 During his time at the Information Ministry, he was notably tasked with translating the first draft of the Burmese Declaration of Independence into English.
 A year later, he worked as an assistant secretary at Burma Railways.